'Pokemon GO' Gen 3 Update: New Monsters Arriving In Groups? Larger Storage Space, New Weather System Explained

 “By splitting things up, they’re able to keep interest levels a bit more consistent over time.”

-Aside from that, a certain Archit Bhargava reportedly told the news outlet that a holiday event would be hosted this month.
-The tipster did not reveal much detail about it but the in-game event could start a few days before Dec.
+Aside from that, Archit Bhargava reportedly told the news outlet that a holiday event would be hosted this month.
+The tipster did not reveal much detail about it, but the in-game event could start a few days before Dec.
 25. It was also claimed that the weather would have an effect on the Pokemon GO environment.

-Express explained that the new weather system in Pokemon GO could significantly affect the character’s strength, spawn rates and item drops.
+Express explained that the new weather system in Pokemon GO could significantly affect the character’s strength, spawn rates, and item drops.
 It claimed that Fire-type monsters are likely to show up when the weather is hot.
 Similarly, Water-type Pokemon would be stronger and more common during the rainy season.

 Pokémon GO caused hundreds of deaths, increased crashes https://t.co/JYQJ3tdKKT via @theregister